 What is the Formula for Nominal GDP?
 There are three ways to find nominal GDP: the expenditure approach, income approach, and product approach.
 Each one will be explained in detail below: Expenditure Approach The expenditure approach is based on the spending of money by various sectors in the...

-So as we can see, the GDP per capita income for China is much lower as well – sitting at just $10,500.40 USD.
-So by using the per capita GDP, we can see that most citizens of China have a lesser income per person than the average American.
-This is despite the country’s aggregat...
+So let’s use the formula again to figure out the per capita GDP for China.
+PC = 13.4 trillion / 1.402 billion PC = 10,500.40 So as we can see, the GDP per capita income for China is much lower as well – sitting at just $10,500.40 USD.
+So by using the per capita GDP, we ...

-GDP per capitais a measurement of the GDP per person in a country’s population.
+GDP per capita is a measurement of the GDP per person in a country’s population.
 It indicates that the amount of output or income per person in an economy can indicate average productivity or average living standards.
-GDP per capita can be stated in nominal, real (inflation-adjusted), orpurc...
+GDP per capita can be stated in nominal, real (inflation-adjusted), or...